playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/runtime-lightmaps.md

 ## Lightmapping Settings

 **Size Multiplier** affects all Model Components.
 PlayCanvas will automatically decide what resolution lightmaps are required for a model.
 It calculates this value based on the scale and geometry area size of the model.
-You can influence this calculation by modifiying the size multipler field in the Model Component and Global Settings.
+You can influence this calculation by modifying the size multiplier field in the Model Component and Global Settings.

 On example of plane which is 1x1 unit (meter) in size.
-If Global Size Multiplier is 16 and multiplier on Model Component is 2, then it will generate 32x32 Lightmap Texture size (1sq/m * 16 * 2), means you will get 32x32 pixels on one square meeter, which is about 3cm a pixel size.
+If Global Size Multiplier is 16 and multiplier on Model Component is 2, then it will generate 32x32 Lightmap Texture size (1sq/m * 16 * 2), means you will get 32x32 pixels on one square meter, which is about 3cm a pixel size.

-**Max Resolution** sets the limit to maximum resolition for the generated lightmaps in order to conserve memory.
+**Max Resolution** sets the limit to maximum resolution for the generated lightmaps in order to conserve memory.

 **Mode** allows to specify what data should be baked, only diffuse Color or Direction from pixel to light as well.
 Direction data is used to simulate simplistic specularity.
 Only single direction can be baked which leads to complexity when multiple lights overlap.
 Direction baking can be then set on individual lights as well.